jaanus/PlainOAuth/README.markdown

 1. Register your app with Twitter at http://twitter.com/oauth_clients
 1. Get the PlainOAuth code.
 1. Edit OAuthConsumerCredentials.h with your consumer key and secret that Twitter gives you, and remove the error.
-1. In Xcode, Open "Target", "PlainOAuth", "Info", "General" and in Linked Libraries, add the following:
+1. In Xcode, Open "Target", "PlainOAuth", "Info", "General" and in Linked Libraries, add the following: CFNetwork.framework,, libz.1.2.3.dylib, SystemConfiguration.framework.
- - CFNetwork.framework
- - libz.1.2.3.dylib
- - SystemConfiguration.framework
 1. Run the iPhone example app.

 I have tested the example app in Xcode 3.1.4 and iPhone OS 3.1.
 It runs fine both on simulator and device.
 It may not work on earlier iPhone OS-es.